-8) Stock-Based Compensation
+7) Stock-Based Compensation

 The Company issues shares pursuant to the 2007 Stock Incentive Plan (the "2007 Plan") which provides for the grant of stock incentive awards in the form of incentive and non-qualified stock options, stock appreciation rights, restricted stock, restricted stock units, performance stock, performance units and other awards in stock and/or cash to certain key employees, non-employee directors and service providers.
 The exercise price of stock options granted under the 2007 Plan is equal to the market value on the date of grant.
-As of December 31, 2016, 2,730,320 shares are authorized under the 2007 Plan, of which 741,831 were available for future grant.
+As of December 31, 2017, 2,730,320 shares are authorized under the 2007 Plan, of which 582,188 were available for future grant.

-In addition to awards granted under the 2007 Plan, the Company granted non-qualified options to purchase 200,000, 100,000, 50,000 and 130,000 shares of its common stock to newly hired senior management level employees on April 1, 2009, November 26, 2012, January 7, 2013 and May 18, 2015, respectively, of which 230,000 were outstanding as of December 31, 2016.
-The options in all cases were granted outside of any shareholder-approved plan as inducements to accept employment with the Company.
+In addition to awards granted under the 2007 Plan, the Company granted non-qualified options to purchase 100,000 shares and 130,000 shares of its common stock to newly hired senior management level employees on November 26, 2012 and May 18, 2015, respectively, of which 165,000 remained outstanding as of December 31, 2017.
+The options were granted outside of any shareholder-approved plan as inducements to accept employment with the Company.
 The options have an exercise price equal to the closing price of the Company's common stock as reported by the Nasdaq Stock Market on the date of grant, vest in four equal installments on each of the first four anniversaries of the date of grant and have terms of seven years.
 In other respects, the options were structured to mirror the terms of the options granted under the 2007 Plan and are subject to stock option agreements between the Company and the employees.